grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 The caching backend to use when storing cached queries.
 Options: memory

-> **Note:** This setting enables the caching feature, but it does not enable query caching for any data source.
-To enable query caching for a data source, update the setting on the data source’s configuration page.

 ### enabled

-Setting 'enabled' to true enables query caching for data sources with configured caching.
+Setting 'enabled' to `true` allows users to configure query caching for data sources.

-This value is enabled by default.
+This value is `true` by default.

+> **Note:** This setting enables the caching feature, but it does not turn on query caching for any data source.
+To turn on query caching for a data source, update the setting on the data source’s configuration page.
+See the [query caching docs]({{< relref "./query-caching.md#enable-and-configure-query-caching" >}}) for more information.

 ### ttl